 How about the performance of the Fimbulvetr Hikr?
 The large, open design is great for flotation and excels in powder.
 However, the grip is disappointing with only two small claws plus any additional traction provided by the thermoplastic bottom itself.
 And the Hikr has other notable shortcomings: the wide platform had us walking with a funny gait to avoid hitting the snowshoes, the binding straps were long and prone to flopping around while hiking, and the flexible hinge can turn your ankle in uncomfortable directions while traversing steeper slopes.
 It’s worth noting that we tested a previous version of the Hikr, and for 2018-2019 Fimbulvetr has released the “X” series that includes a modernized binding system with fewer straps.

 Length: 25 in.

 What we like: Boa closure system at a reasonable price.

-For recreational snowshoers, we think the Boa closure system is the easiest to use on the market.
-You simply slide your foot into the bindings, turn the nob, and the binding tightens down evenly over your foot.
-And the cheapest snowshoe with Boa to make this list is the Boreal II from cycling specialist Louis Garneau (the Boa-equipped Tubbs Flex VRT is $260, for example).
+For recreational snowshoers and those new to the sport, we think the Boa closure system is the easiest to use on the market.
+You simply slide your foot into the bindings, turn the nob, and the binding tightens down evenly over your boot.
+And the cheapest snowshoe with Boa to make this list is the Massif from cycling specialist Louis Garneau (the Boa-equipped Tubbs Flex VRT above is $260, for example).